 Some people view evangelicals as synonymous with fundamentalists.
 There is much overlap—fundamentalists and evangelicals share a theological conservatism but may diverge on matters of separation.
 Fundamentalists are usually known for being more conservative culturally.

 Also, some view the evangelical church as a voting bloc to be identified in primarily political terms.
 While evangelicals are typically socially conservative due to their view of Scripture, evangelicals do not identify with a particular political party in the United States or elsewhere.

 Ideally, evangelical churches are known for taking the Bible seriously, seeking to live by the teachings of Christianity, and sharing Christ in a wide variety of contexts.

-Note: There is a denomination known as the Evangelical United Brethren Church that sometimes references to itself as the Evangelical Church.
-This article is not about that denomination, but rather is about evangelical churches in general.
+There is a denomination known as the Evangelical United Brethren Church that sometimes references itself or refers to itself as the Evangelical Church.
+This article is not about that denomination, but is rather about evangelical churches in general.